sciapp/sampledb/docs/administrator_guide/administration_scripts.rst

 .. code-block:: bash

-   alias sdb="docker exec -it sampledb sdb"
+   alias sdb="docker exec -it sampledb sampledb"

 Add this in your .bashrc or .zshrc depending if you use respectively bash or zsh as shell.